Records, Reports, Fees & Services

 Photo: Milford Lake in Geary County, KS

-We are tasked with the daily processing of all the reports and correspondence created by sworn members of the Sheriff’s Department.
-We are also tasked with the data entry of all information into the department Tyler Public Safety Windows Based Computer System.
+We are tasked with the daily processing of all the reports and correspondence created by sworn members of the Sheriff’s Office.
+We are also tasked with the data entry of all information into the Agency’s database.
 This information is obtained from the reports generated by the officers during the course of their investigations.

-We also provide support services with many outside agencies such as: the Junction City Police Department, the Grandview Plaza Police Department, and the Geary County Attorney’s Office to name a few.
+We also provide support services with many outside agencies such as the Junction City Police Department, Grandview Plaza Police Department, Geary County Attorney’s Office, Kansas Highway Patrol and Kansas Bureau of Investigation, to name a few.
 The personnel of this division are also tasked with insuring the reporting of criminal statistics and accident statistics to state and federal agencies as required.

-Geary County Sheriff’s Department does NOT accept record requests, or disseminate records via email.
+Geary County Sheriff’s Office does NOT accept record requests, or disseminate records via email.

 Reports, Fees & Services